kadavilrahul/chrome_remote_desktop_and_xrdp/README.md

 # Chrome Remote Desktop Installer

 This is an automated installer for Chrome Remote Desktop that works across different Linux distributions.
-The script will automatically:
-1. Deploy Chrome Remote Desktop with a single command
-2. Detect your Linux distribution and package manager
-3. Run the appropriate installation script
-4. Set up Chrome Remote Desktop with XFCE desktop environment
-5. Create a new user for remote access
-6. Install firefox browser
-7. Provide instructions for final setup
+The installer provides both a user-friendly menu interface and individual scripts for different package managers.

 ## Supported Distributions